Icinga/icinga-powershell-framework/doc/31-Changelog.md

 * [#87](https://github.com/Icinga/icinga-powershell-framework/issues/87) Adds wrapper command to test new code or functionality of Framework and/or plugins
 * [#88](https://github.com/Icinga/icinga-powershell-framework/issues/88) Adds Start/Stop timer functionality for performance analysis
 * [#94](https://github.com/Icinga/icinga-powershell-framework/issues/94) Adds `Namespace` argument for Get-IcingaWindowsInformation for additional filtering
+* [#95](https://github.com/Icinga/icinga-powershell-framework/issues/95) Improves error handling for issues by using `Use-Icinga` initialising or by calling plugins which are not installed

 ### Bugfixes